jcjordyn130/orient/README.md

 ###Locking Orientation

 #####With Gnome Shell
-run this to enable the lock button in the top right corner menu of gnome shell
+Run this to enable the lock button in the top right corner menu of gnome shell
 ````bash
 gsettings set org.gnome.settings-daemon.plugins.orientation active true
 ````